thehyve/python_claml2transmart/README.rst

 and translates them to the data model of the TranSMART_ platform, an open source data sharing and analytics platform for translational biomedical research.

-It also provides a utility that applies the mapper and writes the translated data to tab-separated files that can be loaded into a TranSMART database using the transmart-copy_ tool.
+It also provides a utility that applies the mapper and writes the translated data, using transmart-loader_, to tab-separated files that can be loaded into a TranSMART database using the transmart-copy_ tool.

 The packages uses the python-claml_ package for reading ClaML files.